Petroleum industry in Azerbaijan: "Contract of the Century" and following years

-After gaining independence Azerbaijan started to attract badly-needed foreign investment into the country.
+After gaining independence, Azerbaijan started to attract badly needed foreign investment into the country.

 The implementation of the 20 PSA contracts (requiring $60 billion investment) that have been concluded so far is an integral part of Azerbaijan's oil strategy.
 Azeri, Chirag and deep-water Gunashli (ACG)-International Contract No. 1 was signed by President Heydar Aliyev and the participating international companies on September 20, 1994, ratified by Parliament on December 2, and went into effect on December 12.
 Because of its potential reserves estimated at 6 Goilbbl of oil, this project is often referred to as the "Contract of the Century".
 The projected investment for this project is $13 billion.

-A few months later in 1995, a consortium was organized, known as the Azerbaijan International Operating Company (AIOC).
-Originally AIOC was composed of eleven major international companies: BP (UK), Amoco (U.S.), Lukoil (Russia), Pennzoil, (now Devon of U.S.), UNOCAL (U.S.), Statoil (now Equinor of Norway), McDermott (U.S.), Ramco (Scotland), TPAO (Turkey), Delta Nimir (now Amerada Hess of U.S.), and SOCAR (Azerbaijan).
+A few months later, in 1995, a consortium was organized, known as the Azerbaijan International Operating Company (AIOC).
+Originally, AIOC was composed of eleven major international companies: BP (UK), Amoco (U.S.), Lukoil (Russia), Pennzoil, (now Devon of U.S.), Unocal (U.S.), Statoil (now Equinor of Norway), McDermott (U.S.), Ramco (Scotland), TPAO (Turkey), Delta Nimir (now Hess Corporation of U.S.), and SOCAR (Azerbaijan).

-Since then Exxon, now ExxonMobil (U.S.); ITOCHU (Japan); and INPEX (Japan) have joined the consortium and McDermott, Ramco and LUKoil have sold their shares.
-AIOC's first president was Terry Adams (UK) of British Petroleum (BP), the company that operates the offshore oil platforms and the onshore Sangachal Terminal.
+Since then, Exxon (U.S.); Itochu (Japan); and Inpex (Japan) have joined the consortium and McDermott, Ramco and LUKoil have sold their shares.
+AIOC's first president was Terry Adams (UK) of BP, the company that operates the offshore oil platforms and the onshore Sangachal Terminal.

 However, the problem of how to deliver the oil to European markets existed.
 This problem was solved by the agreement for the construction of the Baku–Tbilisi–Ceyhan pipeline between Azerbaijan, Georgia and Turkey in 1998.

 The Baku–Tbilisi–Ceyhan pipeline officially opened on July 13, 2006 and now transports crude oil 1,760 km from the Azeri–Chirag–Gunashli oil field on the Caspian Sea to the Mediterranean.
 The oil is pumped from the Sangachal Terminal near Baku, via Tbilisi the capital of Georgia, to Ceyhan, a port on the south-eastern Mediterranean coast of Turkey.
 It is the second-longest oil pipeline in the world.
-(The longest is the Druzhba pipeline from Russia to central Europe).
+(The longest is the Druzhba pipeline from Russia to Central Europe).

 More than 1.9 million tons of Azerbaijani oil from the port of Ceyhan were exported to world markets in September 2017 (1 million 204 thousand 943 tons of this volume was made by the State Oil Fund of Azerbaijan).
 The volume of oil exported from the Ceyhan port amounted to 19 million 140 thousand 954 tons during January–September 2016.